TES3MP/CoreScripts/tutorials/Asynchronicity.md

 end)
 ```

-You can also always use an `Async` function as a callback:
+You can always use an `Async` function in callback style:
 ```Lua
 async.Wrap(function()
   callback(fileClient.LoadAsync(filename))